siegeon/magic.lambda.scheduler/README.md

 for evaluation.
 After the task has been evaluated, it will be removed from your scheduler, and never evaluate again.
 The name of your task in the above example becomes _"task-name"_, and the task can be referenced later using this name.
 The name must be unique, otherwise any previously created tasks with the same name will be overwritten.

+## Hyperlambda task declarations

+The whole idea with the Magic Scheduler is that it allows you to declare your tasks dynamically, passing in Hyperlambda as your task's declaration.
+Hyperlambda of course, is Turing Complete, which allows you to _dynamically_ declare your tasks, without requiring recompilation or restart of your server.
+This gives you a highly dynamic and agile environment through which you can declare your tasks, according to your business needs and requirements.

+## Repeating tasks

 To have a task periodically being evaluated, you can choose between a whole range of repetition patterns.
 For instance, to have a task scheduled for evaluation every Sunday at 22:00, you could create a task such as the following.